danielhwile/MontyHallGamePython/README.md

 ### Usage

-Simply Download the repo, and run game.py (Requires Python)
+Simply Download the repo, and run game.py (See Requirements.txt for PIP requirements.)